 De Facto in WA: Your Legal Rights & Obligations

-Living together without being married has become increasingly common among couples in Western Australia.
-While this arrangement, known as a de facto relationship offers flexibility and freedom, it’s crucial to understand the legal rights and obligations that come with it.
+Living together without being married has become more and more common among couples in Western Australia.
+While this arrangement, known as a de facto relationship offers flexibility and freedom, it’s important to understand the legal rights and obligations that come with it.

-The evolving legal and societal attitudes towards cohabitation reflect a broader acceptance of living together as an alternative to traditional legal marriage, acknowledging the changing trends and the diverse interpretations of cohabitation.
+The changing legal and social attitudes towards cohabitation reflect a broader acceptance of living together as an alternative to traditional legal marriage, recognising the changing trends and the many interpretations of cohabitation.

-In this blog post, we’ll explore the legal framework surrounding de facto relationships in WA and provide guidance on protecting your interests.
-Financial agreements are a means for couples to outline and protect their legal rights and obligations, ensuring clarity, security and peace of mind in their relationship.
+In this post we’ll look at the legal framework surrounding de facto relationships in WA and how to protect yourself.
+Financial agreements are a way for couples to outline and protect their legal rights and obligations, so they can have clarity, security and peace of mind in their relationship.

 The Growing Trend of Cohabitation

-Cohabitation has become a popular choice for many couples in Western Australia and across the country, with 2,168,351 identifying as in a de facto relationship as of the 2021 census.
+Cohabitation is a popular choice for many couples in Western Australia and across the country, with 2,168,351 identifying as in a de facto relationship as of the 2021 census.

-According to the Australian Institute of Family Studies, the number of cohabiting couples in Australia has been steadily increasing over the past few decades.
-In 2016, there were approximately 1.8 million cohabiting couples in Australia, representing nearly 16% of all couples.
+According to the Australian Institute of Family Studies, the number of cohabiting couples in Australia has been increasing over the past few decades.
+In 2016 there were approximately 1.8 million cohabiting couples in Australia, that’s nearly 16% of all couples.

 This figure has risen from just 6% in 1986, highlighting the significant shift in attitudes and living arrangements.
 Young adults have played a crucial role in this rising trend, influenced by factors such as economic changes, the availability of contraceptives, evolving sexual attitudes and the impact of higher education.